taylorjg/ReductionCpp/README.md

 }
 ```

-`deviceResult` is used to keep track of which of the two buffers should be
+`deviceResult` is used to identify which of the two buffers
-passed to the second kernel.
+to pass to the second kernel.

 ### Fix 2